xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 15. randomize GUIDs on new part sgdisk -G /dev/sdb

-6. add the newly prepared device to /dev/md0 (which is our LVM raid backend) mdadm --add /dev/md0 /dev/sdb3
+16. add the newly prepared device to /dev/md0 (which is our LVM raid backend)

+`mdadm --add /dev/md0 /dev/sdb3`

-really,you need to specify the given RAID partition not the whole disk! (sdb vs sdb3)
+*note: really,you need to specify the given RAID partition not the whole disk! (sdb vs sdb3)*

 DONE.